kakoytochelik/1cDriveTestHelper/README.en.md

   * After successfully building the archive, it offers to choose a location for saving, after which you can open the directory with the saved file from the notification.

 #### Test build:
-  * Allows you to run the build script (BuildScenarioBDD) with installed parameters.
+  * Allows you to run the scenario build processing (BuildScenarioBDD/СборкаТекстовСценариев) with configured parameters.
   * **Process indication:** During the build, a progress bar is displayed as a notification.
   * **Error notifications:** In case of unsuccessful build, a notification appears with a button for quick navigation to the log file.
   * In the extension settings, you can specify test email parameters and disable automatic opening of the `Output` panel when starting the build.